Who We Are

 Stella Turner, Fundraising & Volunteer Support

-Stella has close family friends whose lives have been impacted by PAWS-GIST.
+I have close family friends whose lives have been impacted by PAWS-GIST.

-She supports events and fundraising activities while also co-ordinating GIST Cancer UK's volunteers.
+I support events and fundraising activities while also co-ordinating GIST Cancer UK's volunteers.

 Sharon Bethell, Events Manager